Below is a selection of projects taking place under the theme of Culture, Heritage and Society.

 The Teaching Innovation and Learning Enhancement (TILE) Hub sits directly under SCoLPP providing learning enhancement activities in pedagogy, digital innovation, training, and development.
 We work across the university with staff and students.

-Since 2021 Alexandria and Staffordshire University have been engaged in a program of research developing Organic/polymeric solar cell and we have had considerable technological success which contributes towards tackling climate change.
+Since 2021 Alexandria and University of Staffordshire have been engaged in a program of research developing Organic/polymeric solar cell and we have had considerable technological success which contributes towards tackling climate change.
 However, through the current program we intend to address the challenges and implications of global warming with plausible solutions.